rmarasigan/code-vault-memoir/go/bump-go-version.md

     >
     > Remember to replace `[your-go-version]` with your target Go version.

-2. Set the private repository and ensure that you are authenticated to access them.
+2. Set the private repository and ensure that you are authenticated to access them

     ```bash
     dev@dev:~/your-project$ go env -w GOPRIVATE=github.com/user/*